Law enforcement in Italy: Provincial Police (Polizia Provinciale)

+In autonomous regions

-Some Autonomous Regions have special forces of local police that answer to the Regional Government and whose jurisdiction is the whole regional territory or the municipality.
-Their normative reference is the same of every other local police, Municipal or Provincial, but differs for activities or extension of the authority.
+Some Autonomous Regions have special local police forces answering to the Regional Government, with jurisdiction covering the entire regional territory or the municipality.
+Their regulations are similar to other local police, but their activities and authority may differ.

+Sardinia

-For example, Sardinia did not have Corpo Forestale officers at any point as regional law on nature, parks, fire, and forestry is carried out by its own regional Corpo forestale e di vigilanza ambientale, since 1985.
-Moreover, due to its agricultural and pastoral society, every Sardinian town has both Polizia Municipale, and Corpo Barracellare, a volunteer civilian corps that, when needed by the municipality, deals with animal theft, farm robbery or other farm damages.
+Sardinia does not have Corpo Forestale officers.
+Regional law regarding nature, parks, fire, and forestry is carried out by its own regional Corpo forestale e di vigilanza ambientale, established in 1985.

+Due to its agricultural and pastoral society, every Sardinian town has both Polizia Municipale and Corpo Barracellare, a volunteer civilian corps.
+When needed by the municipality, the Corpo Barracellare deals with animal theft, farm robbery, and other farm damages.

 Animal Protection

-In some areas, there is an animal protection force, or Guardie Zoofile, that rescue animals in distress and protect animals and wildlife.
-Agents are volunteer private citizens, who have received some training and have limited powers, with regards to the safety of animals.
+In some areas, an animal protection force, or Guardie Zoofile, rescues animals in distress and protects animals and wildlife.
+Agents are trained volunteer private citizens with limited powers regarding animal safety.

-The law (number 189) of 20 July 2004, (relating to the acts of animal abuse), assigns the functions and qualifications of the judicial police to the guards of the protectionist and zoophile associations.
-The agents (recognized by decree issued by the Prefecture) do not have jurisdiction in hunting matters.
+Law number 189 of July 20, 2004, concerning animal abuse, assigns judicial police functions and qualifications to guards of protectionist and zoophile associations.
+Agents (recognized by decree issued by the Prefecture) do not have jurisdiction in hunting matters.

-Agents will check that people are in compliance with all animal-related municipal, regional and national laws, and may report them to the Carabinieri, Polizia di Stato, Polizia Locale or Forestry Carabinieri as appropriate.
+Agents ensure compliance with all animal-related municipal, regional, and national laws, and may report violations to the Carabinieri, Polizia di Stato, Polizia Locale, or Forestry Carabinieri.

-Uniforms and equipment
+Equipment

-The Agents generally wear green uniforms, although different to the Guardia di Finanza and Polizia Locale.
-As with different local police forces in Italy, they may wear various combinations of:
+Agents generally wear green uniforms, distinct from the Guardia di Finanza and Polizia Locale.
+Similar to various local police forces, they may wear combinations of: